 - Nutrition Choices

-Established by Congress in 1916, Army Junior ROTC has demonstrated over the decades that it works!
-Principals, parents, and former cadets consistently endorse the positive impact that Junior ROTC has had on the school, also on the community and the cadets themselves.
+- Established by Congress in 1916, Army Junior ROTC has demonstrated over the decades possitive results as it has lasted for almost a century.
+Principals, parents, and former cadets consistently endorse the positive impact that JROTC has on the school, the community and the cadets themselves.

-JROTC is the first extra curricular activity to be established ever since the school was built back in 1940.
+- JROTC was the first extra curricular activity to be established since the school was built back in the 1940's.